tbd-ci/tbd-old/README.md

 `tbd-ci` commits contain a directory for each commit/worktree which has ever been built.
 Because of how git stores files, this requires very little storage.
+Artifact storage is opt-in; your build configuration can include an array of artifacts which will be passed to `git add -f` and written to the build output.

 Example directory structure: